Project: Making the Budget Work for Ghana

-1. SMS, voice calls and web forms help to bring people’s concerns directly to authorities.
-Ministries of Health, Education, Finance and local Government actively support the citizen engagement.
+SMS, voice calls and web forms help to bring people’s concerns directly to authorities.
+Ministries of Health, Education, Finance and local Government actively support new citizen engagement.

-4. 90% (of 350) District Citizens Monitoring Committees, including vulnerable citizens, are now versed in budget analysis.
-They influence their local and national budgets for education, health and agriculture sector, and contribute to the Medium Term Development Plans (2018-2021) in their respective districts.
+90% of 350 District Citizens Monitoring Committees, including vulnerable citizens, are now versed in budget analysis.
+They practice influencing their local and national budgets for education, health and agriculture sector, and contribute to the Medium Term Development Plans (2018-2021) in their respective districts.

 There are continued lessons to emerge from this project in Ghana, including but not limited to: